udacity/nd0821-c3-starter-code/model_card.md

 - Intended to be used to predict if a person earns >50K US$ per year or not based on the labeled adult census data.

 ## Training Data
-- For the data given 1996-04-30 extraction was done by Barry Becker from the 1994 Census database.
+- For the data given 1996-04-30 extraction was done by *Barry Becker* from the 1994 Census database.
 - Attribute information is given from the UCI ML repository.
-Regarding the raw data the columns are:
+Regarding the raw data, the *columns* are:
   - age
   - workclass
   - fnlwgt